 Hi, I'm Mollie.

-I am a Licensed Master Social Worker, Staff Therapist at Chamin Ajjan Psychotherapy, where I provide individual psychotherapy, couples psychotherapy, workshops, and facilitate Melissa’s Group.
+I am a Licensed Master Social Worker, Staff Therapist at Chamin Ajjan Psychotherapy, where I provide individual psychotherapy, couples psychotherapy, workshops, and facilitate Melissa’s Group for adult survivors of female childhood sexual abuse.
 I earned my Master’s Degree in Social Work from Columbia University and my Bachelor’s Degree from Florida State University in Psychology with a minor in Adult and Childhood Development.

 A few words about me